no collateral required*

 $50,000 x 1.15 = $57,500.

 Your retrieval rate is the percentage of your credit and debit card sales that your lender will receive until you’ve paid off the full amount.
 For example, let’s say that you make $2,000 in credit card sales on a given day.
 If your retrieval rate is 10%, then your lender will receive $200 that day.

 $2,000 x 0.10 = $200.

-Once you know your funding amount, your factor rate, and your retrieval rate, then you can easily calculate your costs.
+Once you know your funding amount, your factor rate, and your retrieval rate, you can easily calculate your costs.

 Are Credit Card Processing Loans Right For Your Business?

 Like any other business financing product, Credit Card Processing Loans are designed for specific scenarios and types of businesses.
 For instance, Credit Card Processing Loans will likely have the least impact on your cash flow if you make high volumes of debit and credit card sales.
 Then again, Credit Card Processing Loans could also be very advantageous for seasonal businesses.
 You could make investments during your slow season to prepare for the busy season.
-Since payments fluctuate with sales, you wouldn’t have to pay off the majority of the debt until sales start to pick up.
+Since payments fluctuate with sales, you wouldn’t have to pay off most of the debt until sales start to pick up.

 Can I Get a Credit Card Processing Loan with Bad Credit?

 Yes, this product is available to borrowers with bad credit.
 Remember, your borrowing amount is based almost entirely on your monthly debit and credit card sales.
 And since the repayment structure of Credit Card Processing Loans is expensive by nature, borrowers are basically expected to have bad credit.
 However, your credit score will impact the product’s cost and terms.
 Thus, if you’re looking to access the lowest possible rates, consider our credit repair services before applying.